top of page

 Gingivitis is an early form of gum disease.
 It occurs when plaque builds up on your teeth along the gum line, and the gums become inflamed and bleed.

-Bleeding gums is a common sign of gingivitis, along with:
+Bleeding gums are a common sign of gingivitis, along with:

 • Gum tenderness